What is Forex?

 Forex trading is essentially the buying of one currency while simultaneously selling another.
 In other words, you are dealing in pairs of currencies that are traded against each other.

 So, what is Forex?

-The basic aim, of course, is to aim to make a profit.
+The aim is achieve your investment goals.
 This is possible as currency values appreciate and depreciate against one another.
 Many factors may affect this rise and fall in a currency’s value including geopolitical and economic.
 A forex trader uses these changes in currency value to invest in one currency that they expect would rise in future against the other in the pair.
 The rate at which one is traded against the other is known as the exchange rate.

 How Does Pair Trading Work?

-To understand pair trading, it is important to first become familiar with the basic terminology.
+To understand pair trading in forex, it is important to first become familiar with the basic terminology.
 So, while dealing with a pair of currencies, the first currency is called the base currency, while the second one is known as the quote or counter currency.

 When you check for the exchange rate, you will find that it is indicated in terms of how much of the counter currency is required to buy one unit of the base currency.
-As of October 15, 2016, the EUR/USD exchange rate was 1.09705.
+If for example the EUR/USD exchange rate was 1.09705.
 This means that you will need US$1.09705 to buy €1.00.
 On the other hand, when you are selling, this same exchange rate tells you how many units of the counter currency you will get when you sell one unit of the base currency.